scikit-hep/awkward/docs-sphinx/reference/ak.layout.Content.rst

 .. py:attribute:: Content.identities

-Returns the :doc:`ak.layout.Identities` object associated with this array node (if any).
+Returns the :class:`ak.layout.Identities` object associated with this array node (if any).

 .. _ak.layout.Content.identity:

 .. py:attribute:: Content.identity

-Returns the single element of an :doc:`ak.layout.Identities` associated with this array node (if any).
+Returns the single element of an :class:`ak.layout.Identities` associated with this array node (if any).

 .. _ak.layout.Content.nbytes:

 .. py:attribute:: Content.nbytes

-The total number of bytes in all the :doc:`ak.layout.Index`, :doc:`ak.layout.Identities`, and :doc:`ak.layout.NumpyArray` buffers in this array tree.
+The total number of bytes in all the :class:`ak.layout.Index`, :class:`ak.layout.Identities`, and :class:`ak.layout.NumpyArray` buffers in this array tree.

 Note: this calculation takes overlapping buffers into account, to the